predix-sea/predix-matching-core/README.md

 ## License & Status

-Active development.
+Active development on branch `fix/matching-consistency`.
 Suitable for staging and production deployment with Docker Compose or Kubernetes (compose file provided as reference).